 Non-fragmented OS approach: It’s always good to learn from other’s mistakes and that’s exactly what Microsoft has done.
 Google’s fragmented OS is annoying to many of its users but mobile carriers/hardware vendors, in an effort of keeping a distinct branding, coat officially released Android versions with their own custom skin.
-That hinders the OS updation process of Android smartphones as Google releases the update to mobile carriers but carriers take enormous time to update their custom skins for all their handsets.
+That hinders the OS updating process of Android Smartphones as Google releases the update to mobile carriers but carriers take enormous time to update their custom skins for all their handsets.
 On the contrary, Microsoft has clearly defined various parameters for hardware compliances and strictly condones any changes/modification to its Mobile OS by carriers.
 That’s a big win for WP7 platform.
-Such a setting is also convenient from developer standpoint.
+Such a setting is also convenient from a developer standpoint.

-Xbox Live: That’s one big difference between WP7 and every other smartphone OS platform.
+Xbox Live: That’s one big difference between WP7 and every other Smartphone OS platform.
 Microsoft sells Xbox and there is no need to explain how popular the gaming console has become since its launch.
 With the launch of Kinect, Xbox is reinventing how games are played and the excitement for Xbox is only going to get better with time.
 With ‘Xbox Live’ seamlessly integrated in WP7 phones and simultaneous launch of some of the most desired gaming titles on WP7 phones, gaming freaks are sure to have a reason for buying WP7 phones.

 The best of both Worlds(iOS and Android): WP7 takes the best things out of iOS and Android platforms.
 WP7 gives plenty of options to consumers in terms of phone hardware(this advantage had been exclusive to Android this far).
-On the other side, WP7 prefers keeping itself on the driving seat by condoning any modifications to its Mobile OS by any third party(hardware vendors/mobile carriers), thereby maintaining consistency across all WP7 devices(advantage of iOS) and having the ability to push software updates to every phone without any hindrance/delay from hardware manufacturer / carrier.
+On the other side, WP7 prefers keeping itself on the driving seat by condoning any modifications to its Mobile OS by any third party(hardware vendors/mobile carriers), thereby maintaining consistency across all WP7 devices(advantage of iOS) and having the ability to push software updates to every phone without any hindrance/delay from the hardware manufacturer / carrier.

 Fast growing Apps Marketplace: Developers are excited about WP7 platform, mainly because the platform is really well built.
-And when a Mobile OS platform is one of Microsoft’s riskiest bet in the future of computing (mobile), the developers community (where Microsoft is already popular) is bound to fall for it.
-Many big names on Internet have already announced their (eBay, Twitter…) official apps for WP7. platform.
+And when a Mobile OS platform is one of Microsoft’s riskiest bet in the future of computing (mobile), the developer community (where Microsoft is already popular) is bound to fall for it.
+Many big names on the Internet have already announced their (eBay, Twitter…) official apps for WP7. platform.
 Others will soon do the needful.

-Immense Marketing: You talk about $500Mn of marketing budget for WP7 phones, massive promotional event at Times square, 1100 MS evangelists around the globe spreading more awareness/buzz about their new platform or its generous but strategic giveaway of WP7 devices to every one of their 89000 employees, only Microsoft can really afford to spend this much on bringing their Mobile OS into everyone’s notice.
+Immense Marketing: You talk about $500Mn of the marketing budget for WP7 phones, massive promotional event in Times square, 1100 MS evangelists around the globe spreading more awareness/buzz about their new platform or its generous but strategic giveaway of WP7 devices to every one of their 89000 employees, only Microsoft can really afford to spend this much on bringing their Mobile OS into everyone’s notice.